yeswanthannadata/Foodie/README.md

 # Foodie
 > Food delivery Web App

-By using this app we can order our favourite food from our favourite restaurants.
+By using this app one can order their favourite food from their favourite restaurants.
 By default when the user opens the app, he will be landing into the home page with the list of food items.
 There will be a option in the UI to switch the view from food items to restaurants list.
-By using this option, User can order food directly or they can search the food from their favourite restaurants
+By using this option, User can order food directly or they can order the food from their favourite restaurants

+There will be a search at the top of the homepage.
+Using this one can search for the food item name or restaurant name.
+On search, home page will be re rendered with the filtered items.
+For each food item there will be title, description, rating, price, image and a Add button to add the item to the cart.
+We can select the quantity at the time of adding it to the cart.
+User can add any number of items to the cart.

+If User is alredy logged in, it will proceed to the view cart screen.
+If the user is not logged in, it will ask for the details of the user to login.
+Once the authentication is successfull user can see the list of items in the cart.
+User can modify the items quantity and can remove items from the cart.
+Based on the items added to the cart, we will show a total amount.
+Along with the list of items in the cart, we will also show an optional input to the user called promocode to avail discounts.
+Promocodes can be applicable to specific restaurants only.
+After user finalizes and click on place order, order will be placed.